ajaykumar-hackwarts/Mobile-Application-Security/Frida.md

-Frida is a open source dynamic instrumentation toolkit used to watch and change that how an app behaves when it is running without the source code.
+Frida is a open source dynamic instrumentation toolkit used to watch and change that how an app behaves when it is running without seeing the source code.

 For installing Frida you should install python.